Optimal transport by a Lagrangian dynamics of population distribution: Results

 To check the importance of inertia in the dynamics we study the ratios

 That is the time average of magnitudes of local acceleration and dissipation in the equations of motion.
-Figure \ref{fig3} displays the distribution $P(I)$ of the above quantity for the synthetic and real dynamical data.
-We observe that in both cases the two quantities are of the same order and we can not ignore the role of inertia in the dynamics.
-The presence of interactions and selection of shortest routes at the same time results to larger values of accelerations compared to dissipation in the synthetic data.
+Figure \ref{fig3} displays the distribution $P(I)$ of the above quantity for a single realization of the synthetic and empirical dynamical data with lattice size $L=10$.
+We observe that in all cases inertia and dissipation are of the same order and we can not ignore the role of inertia in the dynamics.
+The presence of interactions and selection of shortest routes at the same time results in larger values of accelerations compared to dissipation in the synthetic data.
 Moreover, the smaller variance of the $I_a$ in Japan separates it from the larger variances in Finland and Madrid.